-ANZNZ is the largest of New Zealand's four major banks with a market share of around 29% of total loans.
+ANZNZ is the largest of New Zealand's four major banks with a market share of around 27% by total loans as of March 2023.
 Similar to its peers, ANZNZ has looked to support its competitive position through ongoing investment in digital and core IT systems, which has become increasingly important given the rising need for digital banking solutions.

 Despite the dominance of the four major banks, competitive pressures remain high, particularly for fixed-rate mortgages which typically make up the largest part of bank portfolios.
-Competition for mortgages with low loan-to-value (LTV) ratios is also strong as a result of macro-prudential measures introduced by the RBNZ.
-Under the current settings, residential property investor loans with LTV ratios of greater than 60% are restricted to 5% of a bank's new residential property investor mortgage lending, while for owner-occupiers, loans with LTV ratios of higher than 80% cannot exceed 10% of a bank's new owner-occupier mortgage lending.
+Competition for mortgages with low loan-to-value ratios (LVR) is also strong as a result of macro-prudential measures introduced by the RBNZ.
+From 1 June 2023, the RBNZ eased LVR restrictions and so residential property investor loans, with LVR ratios of greater than 65%, are now restricted to 5% of a bank's new residential property investor mortgage lending (previously applied to loans with LVR ratios greater than 60%), while for owner-occupiers, loans with LVR ratios of higher than 80% cannot exceed 15% of a bank's new owner-occupier mortgage lending (previously could not exceed 10%).